 Hamiltons is among the world's foremost galleries of photography.
-For thirty years, the gallery has exhibited and represented modern masters, in particular Irving Penn, Richard Avedon, Helmut Newton, and Robert Mapplethorpe.
+For over thirty years, the gallery has exhibited and represented modern masters, in particular Irving Penn, Richard Avedon, Helmut Newton, and Robert Mapplethorpe.

 In addition to these luminaries, Hamiltons represents internationally recognised photographers including Herb Ritts, Horst P. Horst, Jeanloup Sieff, Annie Leibovitz and Albert Watson.